Jun00000/local-search-service-app/README.md

 The project is built with react, and now is an incomplete version, since the real back-end sever has not developed yet.
 Instead, a fake backend was built for test.

 #### Screenshot
+Don't forget to set to Simulate Mobile Devices Mode in IE/Chrome.
 ![Screenshot software](http://url/screenshot-software.png "screenshot software")